How does one move an unlimited AT&T data plan to a new iPad?

 - On the new iPad go to Settings->Cellular Data->View Account and login.
 Choose Edit User & Payment Information and re-activate automatic plan renewal.
 You will receive another email from AT&T confirming that your data plan will renew automatically every 30 days.
 Phew!

 - Your old iPad will now have no data plan associated with it.
 If you want to add a new (limited data) plan to your old iPad do not login with your old email and password (the ones now associated with your new iPad).
 Instead, on the old iPad go to Settings->Cellular Data->View Account and enter User and Login Information for a new account (one that must use a different email address to login than the one now in use on your new iPad).
-You’ll then be given a range of current data plans to choose from.
+You’ll then have a range of current data plans from which to choose.

 I don’t know how many iPads are floating around with an unlimited AT&T data plan, though Apple sold at least a million iPads of all kinds during the time the plan was available.
-But I would guess that there are still probably a hundred thousand unlimited data plan iPads around, and a quick Google search will show that many people in my situation have been looking in vain for clear directions to transfer their plan to a new device.
+But I would guess that there are still probably a hundred thousand unlimited data plan iPads around.
+A quick Google search shows that many people in my situation have been looking in vain for clear directions to transfer their plan to a new device.